Assistant Professor (Microbiome Initiative Hire)

 - Post-doctoral fellow, Science, Technology, and Innovation Studies, University of Edinburgh

 - MA, rhetoric and composition, Washington State University

 - MS, microbiology, University of Rochester

 Erika Szymanski studies discourse as a scientific construction tool, human-microbe relations, and multispecies questions raised by contemporary genetic/genomic biotechnologies and microbiome research.
 Her teaching interests include disciplinary and popular science writing, science communication, science-and-technology studies (STS), environmental humanities, and humanities scholars' roles in interdisciplinary teams.
-From 2016 to mid-2019, Dr. Szymanski was a research fellow in science and technology studies at the University of Edinburgh working with the synthetic yeast project, an international synthetic biology effort to construct a completely redesigned brewer’s yeast genome.
-She continues to work with researchers in the UK, Japan, Australia, and Europe on what happens when scientific accomplishments are also social phenomena.
+Before coming to CSU, Dr. Szymanski was a research fellow in science and technology studies at the University of Edinburgh working with the synthetic yeast project, an international synthetic biology effort to construct a completely redesigned brewer’s yeast genome.
 Her articles have been published in journals for diverse audiences including Environmental Humanities, Science Communication, BioSocieties, Written Communication, and Nature Communications.
 She has also received several awards for her popular wine science writing.

 Szymanski, E., Smith.
 R. D., & Calvert, J. (2021).
 Responsible research and innovation meets multispecies studies: why RRI needs to be a more-than-human exercise.
 Journal of Responsible Innovation, https://doi.org/10.1080/23299460.2021.1906040.